CottageLabs/localvoices/README.md

 * size - the size of the result set, and can be used to determine the "from" value for the next request when paging
 * max - true/false to return all of the information about every object.
 Defaults to false.
 If True, will return just song title, id, and geo-location

-This returns full JSON representations of the objects that match, as held in the index (not the store), along with paging information
+This returns JSON representations of the objects that match, along with paging information

     {
         "from" : "<position of cursor in result set>",